mallikharjunrao/k8s-sonarqube-golang/advanced/README.md

 More will be added as they are needed, discovered or asked for.

 ## Creating a PV with NFS
+This Manifest file will create 2 Persistent Volumes (one for the Database and one for the plugins folder on the SQ server).

 ```yaml
 ApiVersion: v1